itrr0/bluetooth-badusb/README.md

 # Bluetooth badusb
-Only supports swedish keyboards at the moment but feel free to add more
+Only supports the swedish keyboard layout at the moment but feel free to add more